Institute of Conflict Management

 Standard 1.2 Developing the training programme

-1.2.1 The programme covers both theory and practical elements which are relevant to the service setting.
+1.2.1 The programme covers both theory and practical elements which are relevant to the service

-1.2.2 Blended teaching methods may include online content, in person presentations and demonstrations, pre and post course documentation and audio-visual content.
+1.2.2 Blended teaching methods may include online content, in person presentations and

-1.2.3 Participatory teaching methods may include small group discussions, table top exercises, online exercises and practice of physical techniques.
+1.2.3 Participatory teaching methods may include small group discussions, table top exercises, online

-1.2.4 Theory elements allow for individual study, small group work, and whole group discussion, question and answer.
+1.2.4 Theory elements allow for individual study, small group work, and whole group discussion,

-1.2.5 Additional theory work may be completed before and after the course as part of an ongoing training programme.
+1.2.5 Additional theory work may be completed before and after the course as part of an ongoing

-1.2.6 A clear rationale explains the inclusion of all specified personal safety and restraint elements in the programme.
+1.2.6 A clear rationale explains the inclusion of all specified personal safety and restraint elements in

 Standard 1.3 Risk assessments

-1.3.1 Risk assessment covers hazard identification, assessment of risks and opportunities for preventing and managing hazardous behaviour.
-An evidence based training needs analysis is undertaken by a knowledgeable and competent person.
+1.3.1 Risk assessment covers hazard identification, assessment of risks and opportunities for preventing

-1.3.2 All physical techniques included in the programme have been risk assessed by competent professionals or organisations.
-Where necessary independent medical and psychological assessments must be included.
+1.3.2 All physical techniques included in the programme have been risk assessed by competent

 1.3.3 Risk assessments are regularly updated, at least once every two years.